NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Question:7

-Mitosis results in the production of two cells which are similar to each other.
+Mitosis results in the production of two cells that are similar to each other.
 What would be the consequence if each of the following irregularities occurred during mitosis?

 (a) Nuclear membrane fails to disintegrate